Chapter Teams can be found here.

-Executive Staff Team
+Executive Staff Team and Strategy Group

 The Executive Director has overall responsibility for the day to day management of the work of the company.
 He shares this responsibility with other senior staff who form a staff Executive.
 There is also a Senior Management Team which allows an opportunity for line managers to meet regularly and review performance.

-Jonathan began his organising career as Co-ordinator for the Independent Asylum Commission, which culminated in a nationwide campaign to end the detention of children for immigration purposes.
+Jonathan began his organising career as Coordinator for the Independent Asylum Commission, which culminated in a nationwide campaign to end the detention of children for immigration purposes.

 Alongside UK-wide work on migration, he has built alliances in Wandsworth and most recently in Wales, where he now lives with his wife and two children.

 Jonathan holds a BA in History and Politics from the University of Durham and an MA in Community Organising from Queen Mary, University of London, where he co-led a Postgraduate Certificate in Community Organising course.
 He is an Associate Lecturer at Newman University, Birmingham, who now accredit Citizens UK’s training.

 Jonathan previously worked in Westminster as a Researcher to an MP and Government Minister, and then as Parliamentary Officer for a leading refugee charity.

 Jawed has over fifteen years’ experience in international development, Community Interest Company (CIC) and the not-for-profit sector.
 Throughout his career, Jawed has helped build capacity in grassroot community organisations.

 After joining the Executive team of CUK in September 2016 as Director of Finance and Operations, Jawed took charge of the organisation’s financial management, governance matters, communication and resource planning and allocation.

 Jawed has overall responsibility for designing, implementing and strengthening organisational policies, systems, processes and infrastructures to support the growth of the organisation.